enterprise-data-platform-emeka/.github/profile/README.md

 CDC is a way of tracking every change that happens to a database without copying the whole thing each time.

 PostgreSQL keeps an internal journal called the WAL (Write-Ahead Log) that records every insert, update, and delete before it is applied.
-AWS DMS (Database Migration Service) reads this journal and converts those entries into files.
+AWS DMS reads this journal and converts those entries into Parquet files.
 This is much cheaper than dumping the whole database repeatedly and it captures changes in near real time.

+### What is an SSM tunnel?

+SSM (Systems Manager) Session Manager lets you connect to an EC2 instance and forward a local port to another host — all over HTTPS, with no SSH keys and no open firewall ports.

+The bastion EC2 is the relay.
+When you run `aws ssm start-session` with the port-forwarding document, AWS creates an encrypted WebSocket connection from your machine to the bastion.
+The bastion then forwards that traffic to RDS on port 5432.
+From your Mac, it looks like RDS is sitting on `localhost:5433`.
+You connect with psql normally and the traffic travels: `Mac:5433 → SSM → bastion → RDS:5432`.

 ### What is a DAG (Directed Acyclic Graph)?

 A DAG is how Airflow represents a pipeline.
-The name "Directed Acyclic Graph" means a set of tasks where each task depends on the ones before it, and there are no circular dependencies (a task cannot wait for itself to finish).
+The name means a set of tasks where each depends on the ones before it, and there are no circular dependencies.
 My main pipeline DAG looks like this:

 ```
 check_dms_health -> trigger_glue -> wait_for_glue -> trigger_dbt -> verify_gold -> notify_success